HaxeFlixel/haxeflixel.com/src/documents/blog/13-HaxeFlixel-DragonBones-Support.html.md

 ```

 ### Create Factory
-Then, under your `FlxState` class you have to create a `FlixelFactory` which generates flixel objects for DragonBones like so:
+Then, inside the `create` function under your `FlxState` class you have to create a `FlixelFactory` which generates flixel objects for DragonBones like so:

 ```haxe
 var _factory:FlixelFactory = new FlixelFactory();